skip to main content

 Storytellers contribute to the narrative that underpins the game.
 They are responsible for providing the game with environments, characters, motivation and context.
 Storytellers are driven by player engagement - they think about what is happening in the game, how the story will progress through the game, and how the progression will help to encourage/challenge the player to continue playing.

-Sound and music can heighten the game play and bring the world of the game to life.
-Music can bring an emotional element to the game, while sound can add a dynamic atmosphere.
+Sound and music can heighten the gameplay and bring the world of the game to life.
+Music can bring an emotional element to the game, while sound effects can add a dynamic atmosphere.
 Original sound and music can make a good game great!

 Tester